 It is my goal to visit all of the islands (some are harder than others, or maybe impossible to get to).
-Here is a list of each of the islands, along with links to the guides I have developed so far:
+Here is my guide to the California Channel Islands chain, and below is the list of each of the islands, along with links to the guides I have developed so far:

 Anacapa is the smallest CA Channel Island, and the first one that I was able to visit.
 This island is close enough to Ventura, CA that you can do a day trip here, and you can also camp if you want to explore by kayak.
 The part of the island that you can visit on foot is a small, spit of rock with cliffs on all sides.
 There is a picturesque lighthouse on one end, and birds nesting elsewhere.
 Below the waves there are beautiful kelp forests, and there are even rugged beaches that you can visit by kayak.
 See our guide here.

 This is a military-owned island.
 I have not visited.

 San Miguel is managed by the U.S. National Park Service, but it is one of the harder islands in the chain to visit.

 San Nicolas is the Island of the Blue Dolphins (from the book!).
 It is currently owned and managed by the military, and they are working hard with partners like Channel Islands Restoration to restore and care for the land there.
 This unique place is nearly impossible to visit, but as a conservation volunteer, working on plant restoration, I had the privilege to see this amazing place.
 Learn more about San Nicolas.